-About the OpenSearch OR1 Instance Family Announced at re:Invent
+About the OpenSearch OR1 instance family announced at re:Invent

-#SRG(Service Reliability Group) mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, contributing to OSS, etc.
+#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.

 CyberAgent Group SRE Advent Calendar 2023This is the 6th day's article.